AugustinMauroy/JSA-Markdown/README.md

-# JSA-markdown
+# JSalpha-markdown

-`JSA-markdown` Est un plugin du [JSA](https://github.com/augustinmauroy/jsa).
+`JSalpha-markdown-markdown` is a plugin of [JSA](https://github.com/augustinmauroy/jsa).
-Il permet de rendre du markdown dans un template JSA.
+It allows to render markdown in a JSA template.